Haipai cuisine: Shanghai-style borscht

 Being quite different from its Russian origin, the Chinese-style borscht (罗宋汤 (luósòng-tāng, Russian soup)), originated in Harbin, close to the Russian border in northeast China, and has spread as far as Shanghai and Hong Kong.
 A Shanghai variety appeared when the Russian emigres settled down in the former French Concession in the early 20th century.
 The recipe was changed by removing beetroot and using tomato paste to color the soup as well as to add to its sweetness, because Shanghai's climate was bad for planting beets and the soup's original sour taste was alien for the local people.
 Later, cooks usually fried the tomato paste in oil to reduce its sour taste, then put white sugar in the soup to make it both sour and sweet.
 Alternatively, pre-sweetened ketchup can be used instead.
 Likewise, cream is replaced by flour to generate thickness without inducing sourness.
-Most recipes contain beef and its broth, potatoes, and leaf vegetables; Hongchang sausage and worcestershire sauce is sometimes added as well.
-As more and more people made borscht at home, its recipes changed to please the different tastes of its makers, occasionally taking on the influence of mirepoix or minestrone with the inclusion of carrots, celery, onions, and bay leaves.
+Most recipes contain beef and its broth, potatoes, and leaf vegetables; Hongchang sausage and Worcestershire sauce are sometimes added as well.
+As more people made borscht at home, its recipes changed to please the different tastes of its makers, occasionally taking on the influence of mirepoix or minestrone with the inclusion of carrots, celery, onions, and bay leaves.
 The soup is often accompanied by rice.